tessel/logos/README.md

 [![Code of Conduct](https://img.shields.io/badge/%E2%9D%A4-code%20of%20conduct-blue.svg?style=flat)](https://github.com/tessel/project/blob/master/CONDUCT.md)

 **Go to the [Releases Page](https://github.com/tessel/logos/releases)** to directly download SVG, 200px PNG, and 1000px PNG versions of these logos.
-You can also download the `1-tessel-logos.tar.gz` archive of all these generated versions.
+You can also download the `1-archive-of-all-tessel-logos.tar.gz` to download all generated images together.

 This repository contains all Tessel and module logos in their original .ai source formats.
 The `Makefile` converts these programmatically into various image formats.